ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ### <p align="left">**1.
 Type : Success – Info Message**

-#### B. Delete a Center-Machine mapping in the Center-Machine mapping Masterdata DB
+#### B. Delete a Center-Machine mapping in the Center-Machine mapping Masterdata Database

-Upon receiving a request to delete a Center-Machine mapping with the input parameters (regcntr_id, machine_id), the system updates the is_deleted flag to true in the Center-Machine mapping DB against the input received
+Upon receiving a request to delete a Center-Machine mapping with the input parameters (regcntr_id, machine_id), the system updates the is_deleted flag to true in the Center-Machine mapping Database against the input received
 1. Validates if all required input parameters have been received as listed below for each specific request
    * regcntr_id - character (36) - Mandatory
    * machine_id - character (36) - Mandatory